PrefectHQ/prefect/docs/guides/deployment/kubernetes.md

 ```
 </div>

-### Step 3: Create a Kubernetes secret for the Prefect API key
+### Create a Kubernetes secret for the Prefect API key

 Create a file named `api-key.yaml` with the following contents: